Welcome to Ho Chi Minh City

 Don’t forget to bargain when buying in places of international tourists such as Ben Thanh market and Bui Vien street.

-Keep personal belongings carefully when visiting in crowded places as Bui Vien, Nguyen Hue, and Ben Thanh Market.
+Keep personal belongings carefully when visiting crowded places.

 Ho Chi Minh City is a tourist center, one of the best places to visit in Vietnam.
 Whether you like quiet or bustle, this city has a place just for you!